Stivanification/DriftDiffusionPoissonSystems.jl/README.md

 # Functions

+## read_mesh

+* Input: Path to mesh file.
+* Output: Composite type `mesh`.

+`read_mesh` reads the GMSH file and creates a composite type `mesh`, which contains all necessary information about the mesh.

+`mesh` contains the following fields:
+* `nodes`: 2 &times; nr_nodes array containing the node coordinates
+* `edges`: 4 &times; nr_edges array.
+Lines 1 and 2: nodes forming the
+	edge.
+Line 3: physical property.
+Line 4: geometrical property (defining the boundary condition).
+* `elements`: 5 &times; nr_elements array.
+Lines 1, 2, and 3: node indices forming the
+	triangle.
+Line 4: physical property.
+Line 5: geometrical property.

+The physical properties are currently not used as well as the geometrical property of the elements.
+These quantities may be used to define subdomains later.

 ## construct_mesh

 * Input: Array `Endpoints`, Array `DirPoints` defining the length/position of the 3- and 7-section in the image below